Felicia came to Tucson in 2011, and has been active in the community ever since.

 Felicia has recognized the need to bridge gaps people to resources, and build relationships people to people, The CFT Project began developing over 20 years ago, in Felicia’s classrooms, and was born after the 2017 Ward 3 Primary election.
 Won’t you share your stories, to help build relationships, helping us understand one another and have empathy?
 Help bridge gaps in our communities!

 Felicia volunteers an average of 20 hours per month with the Pima County Attorney’s Office Victim Services Division.
-Felicia is trained as a victim advocate, and assists on the mobile crisis units, and at initial appearances on video court.
+Felicia is trained as a victim advocate and crisis interventionist, assisting members of the community, as a member of the County’s Mobile Crisis Units, and Advocate at Initial Appearances.

 Valley of the Moon

-Felicia and her son, Noah, volunteer regularly at the Valley of the Moon, helping share the history of the enchanted, magical place.
+Felicia and her son, Noah, volunteered regularly at the Valley of the Moon, helping share the history of the enchanted, magical place.
 Felicia provides visitors with stories and song while in Fairy Form.

 During the summer of 2016, the KIDCO Summer Meal program was canceled.
 With her determination, perseverance, and knowledge of government processes, Felicia was able to identify an outside of the box solution to the problem, and reinstate the Summer Meal Program.